 When a different size of text, such as a headings wraps, it is usually aligned to grids as a block and the lines within the block do not align.

 Sidenotes (and footnotes for that matter) are often set at a smaller size than the basic text.
 This smaller text should still line up with the basic text.
-Authors can achieve this effect by calculating appropriate font-size, line-height, and margins*.
+Authors can try to achieve this effect by calculating appropriate font-size, line-height, and margins*, but lack the proper tools to get the baselines to align.

 East Asian layouts may require grid-like features in inline progression direction as well.